 After watching a bunch of people play Bludgeon last weekend, I became more confident that I could make it into a game that’s fun enough to feel good about selling.
 Reflecting on what’s happened so far, I think another thing that ended up being successful for me was deciding to work on making the core gameplay more fun before adding more features.
 I think it’s important to start with a good foundation before adding a bunch of stuff onto it.

 Thanks to everyone who showed up to last weekend’s event and tried Bludgeon!
-And thanks to the Mill for hosting this event, as well as to Eric Neuhaus for setting it up.
+And thanks to the Mill for hosting this event, as well as to Izzy Neuhaus for setting it up.
 By the way, here are links to some of the games demoed by other developers at the event (sorry if I missed anyone):

 - Crystal Control 2 by Virtually Competent